 Can or should you resign ‘with immediate effect?’

 Your ability to resign with immediate effect will depend on a few different factors.
 For example, if you have a fixed-term contract and you finish work on the last day of your contract, you are entitled to do that, without giving any notice period.
 Or if you have been employed for less than one month, and your contract does not prevent you from doing so, you may be able to resign immediately.

 Before taking this decision, you should also consider the possible financial implications it could have.
 Depending on the payment terms of your employment and how long you have worked for the company your early departure could lead to a loss in earnings.

-If you do decide to resign immediately, always check the terms of your contract before informing your employer, because if you breach your contract your employer could make a legal claim against you for losses they have suffered as a result of your action.
+If you do decide to resign immediately, always check the terms of your contract of employment before informing your employer, because if you breach your contract your employer could make a legal claim against you for losses they have suffered as a result of your action.

 Are you sure about resigning?